jordandowell/jordandowell.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Dowell
+        **Dowell
-        Research Group
+        Research Group**
-      image:
-        filename: PictureCollage.jpg
       text: |
         <br>

-        The **Dowell Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Dowell Research Group** focuses on understanding the evolution of chemical diversity and the effects of chemical diversity on organismal interactions across spatial and temporal scales.
+The lab is currently located in the Department of Biology at Louisiana State University and was founded in 2023.

   - block: slider
     content:
       slides: